 Please see section

-Knitro API for more details on this API function.
+Callable library API reference for more details on these API functions.
 When using the

 AMPL modeling language, the same feature can be used by defining the AMPL